Mantua (Kimberley Hall): Cut and structure

 The mantua or manteau was a new fashion that arose in the 1670s.
-The dresses of the previous period featured of a separate bodice and skirt.
+The dresses of the previous period featured a separate bodice and skirt.
 In contrast, the mantua hung from the shoulders to the floor.
 The earliest mantua was a loose gown worn for 'undress' wear.
 Gradually it developed into a draped and pleated dress and then into a dress worn looped up over a contrasting petticoat and a stomacher.
 The mantua-and-stomacher resulted in a high, square neckline in contrast to the broad, off-the-shoulder neckline previously in fashion.
 The Kimberley mantua reflects a development of the style in the 1690s, when the back was pleated to fit and the front edges of the overskirt were pulled up to the waistline at the center back.

 The skirt panels are cut in a curve to allow some sort of padding to be worn beneath.
 It is clear that the dress has been altered: "the gown's sleeves were shortened or otherwise reshaped by cutting.
 Either then or in more recent times the cuffs were restitched to make them narrower.
 It was in recent times that the main sleeve seams were taken in from I to 2 inches and that the side seams of the bodice, running from under the arms to the waist, were also taken in about 2 inches.
 The two pleats at the front of the bodice, and the pleats at the back, have been altered.
 It seems likely that the back showed only two pleats originally rather than four."

 Costume historians Blanche Payne and Norah Waugh took cutting diagrams or patterns from the mantua, which appear as Draft 13a and B in Payne's History of Costume (1965) and as Diagram IX in Waugh's The Cut of Women's Clothes 1600-1930 (1968).

 Of the dress, Payne wrote "One must see it to appreciate it, and the more closely it is examined, the greater the admiration and respect it arouses."